AndreasHeger/CGATReport/doc/TrackersOld.rst

 Background
 ==========

-To create dynamic text, SphinxReport requires the interaction of two components, a :class:`Tracker` and a :class:`Renderer`.
+To create dynamic text, CGATReport requires the interaction of two components, a :class:`Tracker` and a :class:`Renderer`.
 The former supplies the data, while the latter renders it by creating a plot or building a table.